Manji Shodo UENO/ASAKUSACalligraphy experience in Tokyo日本語Contact

 3 guidesFirst-time visitors

-Begin with the basics if you are comparing cultural activities and want a quick sense of format, pace, and beginner fit.
+Begin here if you are choosing between cultural activities and want a clear sense of pace, atmosphere, and beginner-friendliness.

 Open this guide path

-Choose between standard, private, family, and location fit
+Choose between beginner, private, family, and area-based options

-Choose between standard, private, family, and location fit
+Choose between beginner, private, family, and area-based options

 3 guidesPrivate, group, or family

-Move here when you already know you want calligraphy and need the right format, group shape, or neighborhood fit.
+Move here when you already know you want calligraphy and need the class that suits your trip best.

 Open this guide path